-A major advantage of the qualitative approach is that allows us to obtain an in-depth understanding of people’s interpretation of a specific issue.
-As the social world is constructed by human behaviour and attitudes (Gaskell, 2000), it has highlighted the value of interviews.
-Because this is a human-oriented approach that ‘emphasis on interviewees’ own perspective’ (Bryman, 2016, p.
-466) and able to collect the actual language and intonations of interviewees.
-More importantly, the research questions of this study aim to gain a precise view of how the festival impacts on young musicians’ career development, instead of pursing numerical data.
-The use of semi-structured interviews not only offers an effective way for interviewees to present their own opinions by asking open-ended questions (Saldana, 2011; Bryman, 2016), but also encourage the researcher to keep an open mind for collecting various information.
-In doing so, I may receive additional and unexpected data with which to enrich the research findings and able to draw a more comprehensive conclusion.
-Through preparing a list of predetermined questions, it can make sure all interviews stay on the right track and the required range of data is collected.
-Although the order of questions may differ during interviewing, it aims to make each interviewee feel as comfortable as possible and benefits the fluency of conversation for data collection.
+A major advantage of the qualitative approach is that it provides an in-depth understanding of people’s interpretation of a specific issue.
+As the social world is constructed on human behaviour and attitudes (Gaskell, 2000), the value of interviews is highlighted.
+Because of this human-oriented approach, the ‘emphasis on interviewees’ own perspective’ (Bryman, 2016, p.
+466) enables the collection of the actual language spoken by interviewees.
+More importantly, the research questions of this study aim to gain a precise view of how the festival is perceived as impacting on young musicians’ career development, rather than pursing numerical data.
+The use of semi-structured interviews not only offers an effective way for interviewees to present their own opinions by asking open-ended questions (Saldana, 2011; Bryman, 2016), but also encourages the researcher to keep an open mind when collecting various information.
+In doing so, additional and unexpected data may arise, which could enrich the research findings and lead to a more comprehensive conclusion.
+Through a prepared list of predetermined questions, the interviewer can make sure all interviews stay on the right track and that the required range of data are collected.
+Although the order of questions may differ during interviewing, the interviewer aims to make each interviewee feel as comfortable as possible, which should benefit the fluency of conversation needed for data collection.

-The identified interviewees have been divided into two different groups: two organisers of the YMCG and five outstanding young participated musicians aged between 18-30 years old who are studying in higher education institutes or recently graduated less than five years ago.
-Musicians of this age are relatively in the early stages of their careers which is able to examine the issue mentioned in the literature review that how participating in music festival can inspire and influence on their emerging career.
+The identified interviewees have been divided into two different groups: two organisers of the YMCG and five outstanding young participating musicians aged between 18 and 30 years old, all studying in higher education institutes or having recently graduated less than five years ago.
+Musicians of this age are in the relatively early stages of their careers, therefore the study is able to examine the issue mentioned in the literature review – namely how participating in a music festival can inspire and influence emerging musicians in their careers.
 A small sample was chosen because of the limited scope and tight timing of the dissertation.
-However, through collecting and discussing the information from both side parties of the festival can have a better understanding of the YMCG, as well as gain an insight into how the festival intends to offer career support for participants and what young musician obtained and impacted on their future occupational development.
+However, through collecting and discussing the information from both parties of the festival, the researcher gains a better understanding of the YMCG and how the festival intends to offer career support for participants.
+As well as this, the study analyses what young musicians have obtained from their festival participation and how these outcomes impacted on their future occupational development.

-Through interviewing with festival organisers, the research can involve the original purpose of hosting the YMCG and what career development support does the festival aims to deliver to all young musical participants.
-However, the personal contact detail of both organisers was not publicly available, especially regarding their identity of renewed musicians and educators.
-Yet, as I was the music participant of YMCG in the year of 2019, this experience assisted me in contacting interviewees and receiving their permission of interview by utilising my network.
+Through interviewing festival organisers, the research can involve the original purpose of hosting the YMCG and what career development support does the festival aims to deliver to all young musical participants.
+Despite the fact that the personal contact details of both organisers was not publicly available, the researcher was able to contact the interviewees and receive their permission to interview them, having been a music participant in YMCG 2019.